FMMT666/xPIClog/lib/README.txt

-Placeholder for your own compiled version of Sourceboost's
+Make sure that Sourceboost does not include any of the standard, included libraries from its own LIB directory.
+This won't work!

+Use this, in here.

   LIBC p18large (filename "p18large.lib")

-with switches: -idx 2 -O2 (*2*)
+  Compiled switches: -idx 2 -O2

-Make sure SourceBoost does not include any of the standard versions from its own LIB directory!
-This won't work!

-ASkr 3/2013
+ASkr 3/2013, 5/2018